Is It Bad to Charge a Lithium Battery to 100%?

 Conclusion: Is Charging a Lithium Battery to 100% Bad?

-Charging a lithium battery to 100% is perfectly fine when:
+Charging a lithium battery to 100% is not inherently harmful—but how it is managed makes all the difference.

 Share